deemoe404/NanoSite/README.md

 - `wwwroot/`: Your content — Markdown files and data files.
   - `wwwroot/index.json`: List of posts (what shows on the homepage).
   - `wwwroot/tabs.json`: List of extra tabs (About, Projects, etc.).
-  - Images: place them anywhere you like in the repo (no fixed folder required).
-Use a correct path in your Markdown.
+  - Images: you can keep images next to your posts under `wwwroot/post/...` or in `assets/`.
+Use correct relative paths in your Markdown.

 ---